Ori Orr

 Ori Orr (אורי אור; born 22 April 1939) is an Israeli retired general and politician.
 During his service with the Israel Defense Forces, he headed the Central and Northern Commands.
-Afterward, he was elected to the Knesset twice for the Labor Party.
-He chaired the Foreign Affairs and Defence Committee and was appointed Deputy Minister of Defence.
+He later served as a member of the Knesset for the Labor Party between 1992 and 1999.
+During his tenure, he chaired the Foreign Affairs and Defence Committee (1992-1995) and served as Deputy Minister of Defence (1995-1996).

 Early life

 Orr was born in Kfar Haim, Mandatory Palestine, in 1939.
+His father had committed aliyah from Austria, while his mother committed aliyah from Russia.
 He was awarded a Bachelor of Arts degree in Political Science & History from Tel Aviv University.

 Military career

-He was drafted into the Israel Defense Forces in 1957, serving with the Armored Corps.
+Orr was drafted into the Israel Defense Forces in 1957, serving with the Armored Corps.
 During the Six-Day War, then Captain Orr commanded the Recon Company of the 7th Brigade, which advanced through the northern shore of the Sinai Peninsula.
 In the War of Attrition, he commanded an armored battalion in the Sinai and the Jordan Valley.
 He was promoted to lieutenant colonel in August 1973, becoming the commander of the newly formed 679th (reserve) Armored Brigade, which he led during the Yom Kippur War.
 His Centurion-equipped unit played a significant role in stemming the Syrian attack in the Golan Heights.
 One of the first reserve units to arrive, it helped save the Israeli headquarters at Nafakh from being overrun.
-Northern Front commander General Yitzhak Hofi stated, "Ori saved us today."
+Northern Front commander General Yitzhak Hofi later stated, "Ori saved us today."

 Following the Yom Kippur War, Orr was assigned to command the 7th Brigade.
 In 1976, he was made commander of an armored division on the Golan Heights, with the rank of brigadier general, and later served as Chief of Staff of Central Command.
 In 1981, he was promoted to general, heading Central Command between 1981 and 1983 and Northern Command between 1983 and 1986, partly during the First Lebanon War.

-Orr retired from the army after 30 years of service.
+Orr left office as head of the Northern Command on 10 June 1986 and was replaced by Yossi Peled.
+He was considered as a potential replacement for outgoing Chief of Staff Moshe Levy, and for the role of Deputy Chief of Staff.
+But was appointed to neither role and retired from the army in 1987.
+He was formally discharged in 1988.